daleao/sdv/Ligo/Modules/Arsenal/README.md

 ### Knockback Mechanics

 Knocked-back enemies will now take damage porportional to the knockback stat when colliding with a wall or obstacle.
 This makes knockback a viable offensive stat in addition to its defensive value.
-This also means that positioning is now an important strategic combat element.
-The excessive knockback of vanilla weapons has also been nerfed by 25% to as much as 33% across the board.
+This also means that positioning is now an actual strategic combat element.
+The excessive knockback of vanilla weapons has been nerfed by between 25% to as much as 33% across the board.

 ### Defense Mechanics